top of page

 Final Thoughts on Keto and Mental Health from a Naturopathic View

-The ketogenic diet highlights an important concept in mental health care: the brain is deeply connected to metabolism, nutrition, inflammation, and gut health.
-For some individuals, shifting the body’s fuel source toward ketones may help stabilize mood, support brain energy, and reduce inflammation that contributes to psychiatric symptoms.
+The ketogenic diet highlights an important truth about mental health: the brain does not function in isolation.
+It is deeply connected to metabolism, nutrition, inflammation, and overall physical health.
+For some individuals, shifting the body’s energy source from glucose to ketones may provide meaningful benefits, including improved mood stability, reduced inflammation, and enhanced cognitive function.

 Comments